Boskovii/alexboskovic.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.me.gatech.edu/'>Georgia Institute of Technology</a>.
-Atlanta, GA.
-Mechanical Engineering.
+subtitle: <a href='https://www.me.gatech.edu/'>George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology</a>

 profile:
   align: right